zebluim/I2GDS2024/RNA_g1/README.md

 ```

 ## Trimmomatic
 Trimmomatic is used to remove adapter sequence contamination and low quality reads.
 Use your fastqc report to inform you how to best trim your reads.
 In the case of the demo file, trimming bases at the end will improve the quality of our reads so we will use the TRAILING option.
+If trimmomatic is available on your computing environment, installation may be as easy as invoking module load.
+If not, try installing via the download.
 <need to doublecheck the installation code>

 #### Installation via module load: